Oxford vs. Cambridge. Two universities renowned for being world-leading institutions of learning, but which is better?

 Additional Requirements

 When you submit your application, you may be required to complete one or more additional forms.
-For example, Cambridge requires every undergraduate student to complete an SAQ (Supplementary Application Questionnaire) shortly after submitting their UCAS application.
+For example, Cambridge requires every undergraduate student to complete an SAQ (known as the My Cambridge Application form at Cambridge) shortly after submitting their UCAS application.
 If you are applying from outside the EU, for Graduate Medicine, or for an Organ Scholarship, you may also need to complete the Cambridge Online Preliminary Application (COPA).
 Oxford rarely requires you to complete any extra forms.

 Oxford and Cambridge University Courses